 We said it with email, but we’ll reiterate.
 Enforce MFA on all applications that support it.
 Plus, an added suggestion to help manage your credentials: incorporate SingleSign On (SSO).

-Next-Generation Antivirus and Endpoint Detection Response are a worthwhile investment to protect your endpoints against new variants of malware.
+Next-Generation Antivirus and Endpoint Detection Response are a worthwhile cybersecurity mitigation investment to protect your endpoints against new variants of malware.
 They pinpoint anomalous activity and suspicious behavior within your system based on AI and Advanced Machine Learning.
 While Windows Defender is a free Antivirus option, it only detects low-hanging fruit which leaves you vulnerable against more advanced attacks.
-We recommend investments in either SentinelOne or CrowdStrike Falcon to be installed on all laptops, desktops and servers.
+Our data breach experts recommend investments in either SentinelOne or CrowdStrike Falcon to be installed on all laptops, desktops, and servers.

 Having externally accessible Windows Remote Desktop is a major red flag.
 Attackers love to see this — you don’t want to please the threat actors — because it allows them easy access to your systems through brute-force or stolen credentials.